Last updated on: January 24th, 2023

 1. Click “Manage Price Lists”

 2. You can either use the Default Price List as a starting point, a template to create your own pricing rules or start from scratch by creating a New Price List

 4b.
 Price List versions – schedule price changes

-Eventually you probably will need to change prices in the Price List due to inflation, currency markup, seasonal sales, discounts or anything else affecting the prices.
-However, you don’t want create a completely new Price list whenever this happens or make changes that affects the history of the Billing account.
+Eventually you might need to change prices in the Price List due to inflation, currency markup, seasonal sales, discounts or anything else affecting the prices.
+However, you don’t want to create a completely new Price list whenever this happens or make changes that affects the history of the Billing account.